chrismjones/glade/README.md

 ## Glade Core

 Glade's features center around different challenges in Grove.
-Glade dispatches a custom event `grove-navigation` whenever it detects that the page has changed.
+Glade dispatches a custom event `grove-navigate` whenever it detects that the page has changed.

 Glade base functions can be separated into a few categories: